4d/docs/docs/Admin/dataExplorer.md

 title: Web Data Explorer
 ---

 > **Preview**: The Web Data Explorer is provided as a preview feature.
-Using this feature in a production purpose is not recommended; final implementation could be slightly different.
+Using this feature in production is not recommended.
+The final implementation could be slightly different.

 The Data Explorer provides a web interface to view and query data in your project datastore.
 Using this tool, you can easily browse among all your entities and search, order, or filter attribute values.
-It helps you to control data and quickly identify issues at any steps of the development process.
+It helps you to control data and quickly identify issues at any step of the development process.

 ![alt-text](assets/en/Admin/dataExplorer1.png)